 PRIMARY RESPONSIBILITY:

-PRIMARY ACCOUNTABILITIES:
+PRINCIPAL ACCOUNTABILITIES:

-1. Answer inquiries via telephone or email.
+1. Answer inquiries via telephone or email, responding in a timely, accurate and professional manner.

-2. Provide responses to client inquiries.
+2. Provide timely and accurate responses to client inquiries.

-SKILLS / EXPERIENCE:
+REQUIRED SKILLS / EXPERIENCE:

-High school diploma or equivalent.
+· High school diploma or equivalent.

-Must exhibit professional communication skills (verbal and written).
+· Must exhibit professional communication skills (verbal and written)

 CHARACTERISTICS: